BirdeeHub/lze/README.md

   Can be used as an `event` to lazy-load plugins that are not immediately needed for the initial UI[^4].

+But users may define more aliased events if they wish.
+The event handler exports a function you may call to set them.

+`require('lze').h.event.set_event_alias(name: string, spec: lze.EventSpec?)`

 [^4]: This is equivalent to `lazy.nvim`'s `VeryLazy` event.

 ### Plugins with after directories